 Ethylene oxide in the air can come from different types of sources, including industries such as chemical manufacturers and sterilizers.
 In December 2016, the Environmental Protection Agency (EPA) revised the risk assessment for EtO emissions to be more stringent.
 Studies show that long-term exposures to EtO are associated with an increased risk of certain types of cancer, including breast cancer and cancer of the white blood cells, including non-Hodgkin lymphoma, myeloma and lymphocytic leukemia.

-Evonik Corporation, located at 337 Vincent Street in Milton, WI, is a chemical manufacturing plant.
+Evonik Corporation, located at 337 Vincent St. in Milton, WI, is a chemical manufacturing plant.
 Previously, the facility was also known as Air Products Performance and Tomah Products.
 This location has held an active air permit since 1990.
 The DNR inspected Evonik in May 2018 and found no evidence of noncompliance.

 Evonik manufactures specialty chemicals, primarily sold as components to formulators and commonly known as surfactants.
 Surfactants are compounds that lower the surface tension between two liquids, a liquid and a gas or a liquid and a solid.
 The resulting products are used as components in household, industrial and institutional cleaners as well as mining, roof coatings, asphalt and other industrial applications.
-This facility is regulated under Wisconsin's state air toxics rule (NR445), and the state has worked with the this location since 2010 to reduce emissions and obtain the best annual emission estimates for ethylene oxide (EtO).
+This facility is regulated under Wisconsin's state air toxics rule (NR445), and the state has worked with this location since 2010 to reduce emissions and obtain the best annual emission estimates for EtO.